 Oro applications support the following web browsers:

 - Microsoft Edge (latest version)

 - Safari (latest version)

-On the server-side, the Oro application is composed of the multiple systems and elements that interact to deliver a reliable, scalable, and responsive Oro solution.
+On the server-side, the Oro application comprises multiple systems and elements that interact to deliver a reliable, scalable, and responsive Oro solution.
 They are detailed in the following sections.

-The core component, let us call it Oro PHP Application, is a modular PHP web application that leverage the Symfony framework and Doctrine ORM strengths.
+The core component, Oro PHP Application, is a modular PHP web application that leverages the Symfony framework and Doctrine ORM strengths.
 It interacts with the following system components:

 - Database and RDBMS

 A web server is an HTTP server that manages client requests and proxies them to the Oro PHP Application.
 Web server may rely on the PHP-FPM to process requests to Oro PHP Application and prepare the response.

 Oro application uses the database to store application data and uses the Doctrine database abstraction layer (DBAL) and object-relational mapper (ORM) to interact with the database.
 That enables out-of-the-box support of various databases enabled by Doctrine.
 On top of that, in the Oro application, Doctrine capabilities are extended with additional database functions in the Oro Doctrine Extensions library.
 Currently, the extended functions are supported for PostgreSQL database only.